-To receive a B.S. in Applied Mathematics, a student is required to complete 120 credit hours.
-This includes thirty-five (35) credit hours in the Foundational Core, thirty-eight (38) credit hours in Mathematics Core, credit hours in a chosen concentration, and credit hours in unrestricted electives.
-Concentrations can be chosen in the fields of education, science, business, or science and business combination.
-Students are taught to think logically and to appreciate the value of mathematics.
+The Bachelor of Science in Applied Mathematics provides students with a thorough knowledge of theoretical and applied mathematics in areas such as calculus, statistics, algebra, geometry and history.
+It gives students an opportunity to develop critical and logical thinking skills, as well their appreciation of the value of mathematics.
+This course of study includes thirty-five (35) credit hours of Foundational Core courses, thirty-eight (38) credit hours in Mathematics Core courses, additional credit hours in a chosen concentration, and credit hours in unrestricted electives to complete the overall 120-hour completion requirement.
+Concentrations can be chosen in the fields of education, science, business, or a combination of science and business.